-The specific forms of injustice that bother us are usually very personal and depend on what we have encountered in the past.
+The specific forms of injustice in the world that bother us are usually personal and depend on what we have encountered in the past.
 A woman who has been abused as a child is more likely to raise awareness about eradicating child abuse.
 A man who used to be homeless would be more willing to volunteer in homeless shelters because he is more sensitive to the pain and challenges of their living conditions.

 Every time I have visited a developing country with poor infrastructure, polluted environments and chaotic road systems, with beggars roaming the streets, I couldn’t help but compare it to the posh and more sophisticated neighborhoods I have been to in developed countries.
 Even now, I feel saddened whenever I think about the stark contrast in the fates of the people in both living situations.

 This economic disparity and vast difference in the quality of living makes me wish that there could be a more even distribution of wealth on the planet.
-This would give every single person a chance to break out of any financial barriers that they may be born into and receive a decent education to build a promising career path.
+This would give every single person a chance to break out of any financial restrictions that they may be born into and receive a decent education to build a promising career path.
 Yet in the face of global capitalism, this seems to be an unrealistic ideal.

 While it’s simply impossible for us to right all the wrongs of this world during our lifetime, we can still devote ourselves to supporting those causes that are the closest to our hearts.
 We don’t necessarily need a big platform to make a difference; neither do we have to be a charismatic world leader to have a major influence on others.
 We can instigate meaningful changes within our small spheres of influence.

-- Speak up when you witness unfair treatment: If you witness any acts of cruelty or injustice around you, be willing to speak up and stand up for what you believe is right.
+2. Speak up when you witness unfair treatment: If you witness any acts of cruelty or injustice around you, be willing to speak up and stand up for what you believe is right.
 If we remain silent because of our timidity, we will allow the bullies and offenders to get away with it.
 For instance, if someone picks on an innocent co-worker in the office, be willing to support them.
 If someone is not given the right to do something in a public setting because of discrimination based on their appearance or status, do speak your mind – but only do it if you feel compelled to and if you’re doing it from a place love and integrity.

 All my best on your journey,